chop-dbhi/avocado/docs.md

 formatter(values, preferred_formats=['string'])
 ```

-A formatter attempts to solve two problems.
-First, **coerce the various values into the preferred format** and secondly, perform an operation on each or all of the values.
+A formatter attempts to solve two problems:
+- Coerce the various values into the preferred format
+- Perform an operation on each or all of the values.

 As shown above, the `formatter` instance is callable and takes a sequence of `values` and a `preferred_formats` argument.
-Since this is the base formatter class, aside from being good at coercing datatypes, it is not terribly useful.
+Since this is the base formatter class, it is only useful for coercing datatypes.

 Formatters can be easily created by subclassing the base `Formatter` class and adding, overriding, or augmenting the methods.
 As stated above, a formatter can be applied each raw value or all values together.
 As an example of this, we can create a simple `ConcatFormatter`.